nikhilram/nikhilram.github.io/_posts/2026-02-25-publication-strategy.md

 ---
-title: "Publication Strategy as a Driver of Translational Impact"
+title: "Publication Strategy Drives Translational Impact"
+date: 2026-02-25
+layout: single
+author_profile: true
 ---

 Scientific publication is often viewed as an endpoint — the final output of a research program.
 In reality, publication strategy shapes how scientific findings are interpreted, adopted, and positioned within a broader biomedical landscape.